hugCarvalho/portfolio/README.md

 ## Portfolio

-Displays my projects so far as information about myself.
+Displays my projects so far and information about myself.

 ### Project specs